-- Chain sprockets, chain pitch and size may be modified.
-The use of an ignition breaker and a shift indicator is permitted. - 13.
-The clutch system shall remain as originally produced by the manufacturer of the engine.
-Clutch springs; friction and drive discs may be altered or replaced. - Mechanical back torque limiting capabilities are permitted.
-No electronic or electrical support is allowed. - 14.
-The generator must supply the battery whilst the engine is running. - 15.
-The electric starter shall be in place and work.
-The engine shall start on the grid with the on-board electric starter for the warm up lap before the start of the race. - 16.
-Oil lubrication system is free.
+Chain sprockets, chain pitch and size may be modified.
+The use of an ignition breaker and a shift indicator is permitted.

+m) The clutch system shall remain as originally produced by the manufacturer of the engine.
+Clutch springs, friction and drive discs may be altered or replaced.

+Mechanical back torque limiting capabilities are permitted.
+No electronic or electrical support is allowed.

+- n) The generator must supply the battery whilst the engine is running. - o) The electric starter shall be in place and work.
+The engine shall start on the grid with the on-board electric starter for the warm-up lap before the start of the race. - p) Oil lubrication system is free.
 The oil sump and oil pump may be altered or replaced.
-Installation of baffle plates is allowed. - 17.
-The original water pump may be replaced.
+Installation of baffle plates is allowed.